Data Dashboard

 High Quality is defined as Texas Rising Star rated 3 or 4 Star or Nationally Accredited

-The chart illustrates the progress and goals for increasing the percentage of scholarship-eligible child care capacity meeting high-quality standards from 2023 through 2027.
-In 2023, 52% of capacity met high-quality standards, representing the starting point for improvement efforts.
-By 2025, current data shows a strong increase to 79%, surpassing the 2025 goal of 60%.
-The set goals project continued growth, targeting 75% by 2026 and 85% by 2027.
-The yellow line represents actual results achieved so far, while the blue dashed line indicates the set goals for each year, highlighting the community’s steady progress toward expanding access to high-quality care.
+The chart shows progress and goals for increasing the percentage of scholarship-eligible child care capacity meeting high-quality standards from 2023 to 2027.
+Starting at 52% in 2023, the community has made substantial gains, reaching 88% by the end of 2025.
+This exceeds the 2025 goal of 60%, the 2026 goal of 75%, and even surpasses the 2027 target of 85%.
+The yellow line represents actual results achieved so far, while the blue dashed line indicates the annual goals, highlighting the community’s strong progress toward expanding access to high-quality care.

 ZIP CODES QUALIFYING AS CHILD CARE DESERTS